 General Crook nearly lost his life during this expedition.
 The hostile Apaches had come to see who had “invaded” their mountains.
 At first, they stayed up on the mountains, looking down at Crook’s camp, perplexed, frantic about what to do.
 Some of them came down to talk.
 The leaders “hung like hawks or vultures to the protecting shadows of inaccessible pinnacles one thousand feet above or position,” Bourke later wrote.

 Crook could see that something needed to be done in order to talk with the leaders.
 He nonchalantly picked up his gun and went for a stroll through the tall grass pretending to be hunting for birds.
 He had set himself out as bait to lure the Apaches leaders in to talk.
 Mickey Free and some other scouts watched tensely.
 Indeed, some of the hostile leaders approached Crook.
 Suddenly, they grabbed his gun and took the birds he had shot.
-They said that Crook had been shooting towards them.
+They said that Crook had been shooting toward them.
 But before Crook could be harmed, Mickey Free and Severiano, another Apache scout, hurried in.
 They sat down with the Apaches and talked.
-Ultimately, Crook returned to his camp and most of the Apaches were escorted back to the United States.
+Ultimately, Crook returned to his camp, and most of the Apaches were escorted back to the United States.

 On the Apache Reservation at Turkey Creek, Mickey was one of the spies for the white man.
 Many of the Chiricahua Indians wouldn’t trust Mickey.

 In 1885, Mickey Free once again headed south into Mexico to try to capture Geronimo, Naiche and other hostiles who had bolted from the reservation.
 According to Geronimo, it was the fault of Mickey Free, Chatto and Lieutenant Britton Davis, that the band of hostiles broke away from the reservation.
-Of course, Geronimo conveniently forgot the illegal tizwin party that had taken place, challenging Davis’ authority, and Geronimo’s plot to murder Davis.
+Of course, Geronimo conveniently forgot the illegal tiswin party that had taken place, challenging Davis’ authority, and Geronimo’s plot to murder Davis.

 On June 11, 1885, Captain Emmet Crawford, Lieutenant Britton Davis and their force of soldiers and Apache scouts crossed the Mexican border to pursue Geronimo and Naiche.
 Eventually, Crawford and Davis split up as they searched for the hostiles.
 Davis and his men, including Mickey Free, lost contact for a while but eventually showed up in El Paso in September of 1885.
 Mickey, soon thereafter, returned home to the White Mountains.